 Scouts BSA Uniform Inspection Sheet Uniform Inspection.
 Conduct the uniform inspection with common sense; the basic rule is neatness .
 Every Scout should leave the inspection feeling proud to be a member of the unit.
 15 pts.
 Scouts BSA Handbook The Scouts BSA handbook is considered part of a Scout's uniform.
 Either a physical copy or an electronic version is acceptable. × General Appearance.
 Allow 2.5 points for each: 10 pts.
-Clean face and hands Image: Clean face and hands Image: Neatly dressed Image: Clean fingernails Notes Image: Clean fingernails 5 pts.
+Clean face and hands Neatly dressed Clean fingernails Notes 5 pts.
 Headgear.
 All troop members must wear the headgear chosen by vote of the troop.
 Notes Shirt and Neckwear.
 Official uniform shirt, either long- or short-sleeved with green shoulder loops on epaulets.
 The troop decides whether to wear the shirt tucked in or untucked.
 The troop may vote to wear a neckerchief, bolo tie, or no neckwear.
 The troop has the choice of wearing the neckerchief over the turned-under collar or under the open collar.
 In any case, the top button of the collar should be unbuttoned.
 Notes 10 pts.
 Pants/Shorts/Skort/Roll-up Pants.
 Official pants or official uniform pants or shorts; no cuffs.
 (Units have no option to change.)
 Female Scouts BSA members may select the olive skort or roll-up pants.
 Notes 5 pts.
 Belt.
 Official Scouts BSA belt, web or leather, as selected by members of the troop.
 All troop members wear the same style of belt.
 Notes 5 pts.
 Socks.
 Official socks with official shorts, pants, roll-up pants, or skort.
 Either long or short socks are acceptable.
 Notes Shoes.
 Leather or canvas, neat and clean.
-S. A. A. 5 pts.
+S. LAN 5 pts.
 5 pts.
-Notes Notes Uniform points.
-Total points from above (70 possible) 1 LI WAY • Insignia. [] Correct placement: left pocket, 5 points; right pocket, 5 points; left sleeve, 5 points; right sleeve, 5 points; merit badge sash, 5 points; shoulder epaulets, 5 points.
+Notes Registration.
+Current membership card or temporary certificate is on person.
+Digital image is acceptable.
+Notes Uniform points.
+Total points from above (70 possible) J L LAT • Insignia. [] Correct placement: left pocket, 5 points; right pocket, 5 points; left sleeve, 5 points; right sleeve, 5 points; merit badge sash, 5 points; shoulder epaulets, 5 points.
 Insignia points from reverse (30 possible) 1 Total Uniform Inspection Score Uniform and insignia points combined.
 A perfect score is 100 points.
-For more information about insignia, see the Insignia Gaide, No. 33066.
-To tal Uniform Inspection Score Our unit inspection will be held on Name Troop No. Patrol
+For more information about insignia, see the Insignis Guide, No. 33066.
+To tal Uniform Inspection Score Our unit inspection will be held on Name Troop No.